hytechclub/web-102/Week08/DiceRollerFollowAlong.md

 # Functions Follow-Along: Dice Roller
-We currently have a webpage that can simulate a 6-sided die roll on the click of a button.
-Our task is to add buttons so that we can roll other types of dice as well!
+We currently have [a webpage](https://repl.it/@JosephMaxwell/DiceRoller#index.html) that can simulate a 6-sided die roll on the click of a button.
+Our task is to add buttons so that we can roll other types of dice as well.

-## Background information - Random Number generation
+## Background Information - Random Number Generation
 Random numbers can be an extremely useful tool when creating games.
 Any time there is any sort of probability in a game, it's probably using random numbers!

 ### `Math.random`
 In Javascript, you can use `Math.random()` to generate a random decimal number between 0 and 1.

-### Expanding the range
+### Expanding the Range
 To make the `Math.random()` number a little more usable, we first multiply it by however many options we'd like.
 For example, `Math.random()*5` would give you a random decimal number between 0 and 5, `Math.random()*100` would give you a random decimal number between 0 and 100, and so on.
 A regular die has 6 sides, so we want to multiply the number by 6.

-### Limiting the numbers to integers with `Math.floor`
+### Limiting the Numbers to Integers with `Math.floor`
 In our case, we want to generate integers.
 A die has a certain number of integer sides, so decimals do not really make sense.
 To round down a decimal number, we use `Math.floor()`, which will round any decimal number DOWN to the nearest whole number.
 For example, given `0.01`, it would return `0`.
 Given `11.9`, it would return `11`.
 Given `5.0`, it would return `5`, because 5 is already a whole number.
 After rounding down, it is necessary to add `1`.

 When applied to our randomly-generated number from a given range, we can get all the sides for a die!
 Now, let's make some updates to our code to make good use of these random numbers.

 ## A 4-sided Die Roll
 Start by creating another button, labeled "D4", next to the "D6" button.
 As with any button that should execute JavaScript, we want to set its `onclick` attribute.
-We are also going to define a new function in the [DiceRoller.js](DiceRoller.js) file.
+We are also going to define a new function in the **DiceRoller.js** file.
 Use the `rollD6` function as a template, because the `rollD4` function will be very similar.

 #### HTML